blocknetdx/api-docs/source/includes/_hydra.md

 the current block number of the AVAX C chain EVM. `method` = `eth_blockNumber` and `params` = []. <br><br>
-**IMPORTANT:** Some EVMs, like the AVAX C chain, require augmentation of the URI to access their JSON RPC methods.
-For AVAX C chain EVM access, `/ext/bc/C/rpc` must be appended to the URI, like this ---->
+**IMPORTANT:** Some EVMs, like the AVAX C chain, require augmentation of the URL to access their JSON RPC methods.
+For AVAX C chain EVM access, `/ext/bc/C/rpc` must be appended to the URL, like this ---->

 > Sample EVM JSON-RPC Request - AVAX C chain EVM